Hamza Tahboub

 • Focused first on visual question answering commonsense datasets and explored various approaches to solving the tasks.

-• Pivoted to early concepts in reasoning like chain-of-thought (CoT) prompting, discovering that CoT prompting harmed the performance of smaller language models, contrary to popular belief at the time.
+• Pivoted to early concepts in reasoning like chain-of-thought prompting, discovering that prompting with intermediate reasoning harmed the performance of smaller language models, contrary to popular belief at the time.
 We documented our findings in a preprint.